trishume/mjolnir.th.hints/Readme.md

 -- This switches between windows of the focused app hotkey.bind({"ctrl","cmd"},"j",function() hints.appHints(window.focusedwindow():application()) end)

--- You can also use this with appfinder to switch to windows of a specific app local appfinder = require "mjolnir.cmsj.appfinder" hotkey.bind({"ctrl","cmd"},"k",function() hints.appHints(appfinder.app_from_name("Emacs")) end)
+-- You can also use thiKBKBs with appfinder to switch to windows of a specific app local appfinder = require "mjolnir.cmsj.appfinder" hotkey.bind({"ctrl","cmd"},"k",function() hints.appHints(appfinder.app_from_name("Emacs")) end)
 ```